byui-cit/wdd131/src/prove/personal-site-complete.md

 >    1. It should show some level of organization: at a minimum it should have more than one function.
 >    2. It should include DOM interaction: select an element, modify it, and listen for and react to events
 >    3. It should show examples of conditional branching
->    4. Each of the following should be used: Objects, ES Modules, Arrays and array method usage (forEach, map, reduce, filter, etc)
+>    4. Each of the following should be used: Objects, Arrays and array method usage (forEach, map, reduce, filter, etc)

 ## **02** Complete